RayBlast Games

 userDefinedRules

-Custom events that can be triggered with the userDefined rule, gives the ability to create functions.
+Set of events that can be triggered with the userDefined rule.

 "userDefinedRules": { /* userFunction1 - An example event to demonstrate syntax */ "userFunction1": [ // Array of rules ], /* userFunction2 - Another example event to demonstrate syntax Variables used: variable1, board.variable2 */ "userFunction2": [ // Array of rules ] }